A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Mirror Descent and Relative Smoothness

 for some $\mu>0$.
-When the objective is smooth, first-order methods are typically able to converge monotonically at a sublinear $O(1/k)$ rate.
-When the objective is additionally strongly convex, convergence is improved to a linear $O(\alpha^k)$ rate for some $\alpha\in(0, 1)$.
+When the objective is smooth, first-order methods are typically able to converge monotonically at a sublinear rate, i.e., $O(1/k)$, where $k$ is the iteration index.
+When the objective is additionally strongly convex, convergence is improved to a linear rate, i.e., $O(\alpha^k)$ for some $\alpha\in(0, 1)$, where $k$ is the iteration index.
 However, a drawback with convergence analysis using these assumptions is many objective functions in information theory do not satisfy these properties.

-Recently, these convexity properties have been extended to relative smoothness and strong convexity~\cite{bauschke2017descent, lu2018relatively, teboulle2018simplified}, which measure convexity relative to any Legendre function. \begin{defn}[Relative smoothness] A function $f$ is $L$-smooth relative to a Legendre function $\varphi$ on $\mathcal{C}$ if there exists an $L>0$ such that $L\varphi - f$ is convex on $\relinterior \mathcal{C}$. \end{defn} \begin{defn}[Relative strong convexity] A function $f$ is $\mu$-strongly convex relative to a Legendre function $\varphi$ on $\mathcal{C}$ if there exists a $\mu>0$ such that $f - \mu\varphi$ is convex on $\relinterior \mathcal{C}$. \end{defn} When $\varphi(x)=\norm{x}^2_2/2$, we recover the standard definitions for smoothness and strong convexity with respect to the Euclidean norm.
+Recently, these convexity properties have been extended to relative smoothness and strong convexity~\cite{bauschke2017descent, lu2018relatively, teboulle2018simplified}, which measure convexity relative to any Legendre function. \begin{defn}[Relative smoothness] A function $f$ is $L$-smooth relative to a Legendre function $\varphi$ on a convex set $\mathcal{C}$ if there exists an $L>0$ such that $L\varphi - f$ is convex on $\relinterior \mathcal{C}$. \end{defn} \begin{defn}[Relative strong convexity] A function $f$ is $\mu$-strongly convex relative to a Legendre function $\varphi$ on a convex set $\mathcal{C}$ if there exists a $\mu>0$ such that $f - \mu\varphi$ is convex on $\relinterior \mathcal{C}$. \end{defn} When $\varphi(x)=\norm{x}^2_2/2$, we recover the standard definitions for smoothness and strong convexity with respect to the Euclidean norm.